Step by step guide to renting

 Our staff are fully trained in helping you find the perfect home so the more information you can give them to explain exactly what you are looking for and what is on your wish list will assist them in helping you to find ‘home’.

 If you would like to rent a property that you have seen you should then notify the agent quickly that you would like to rent it out.
 From a finance perspective make sure that you consider how much the deposit is and any agent fees that may apply.
-In parts of the UK, the agent must advertise their fees on their website & be able to provide you with a breakdown if you ask.
-Fees are not chargeable in Scotland.

 References from your current landlord and employer